 Bottom line

 You can avoid falling victim to gift card scams if you know the red flags.
-Make sure you don’t send gift cards to anyone you haven’t met or without confirming their identity (if it’s a scammer pretending to be someone you know).
+Don’t send gift cards to anyone you haven’t met or without confirming their identity (if it’s a scammer pretending to be someone you know).
+Make sure to inspect gift cards in store to make sure they weren’t tampered with, never send gift cards as forms of reimbursement, and be extra careful when buying gift cards online.

 You can also use identity theft protection to monitor for any suspicious activity and for your own peace of mind.